Laryngeal cancer: Treatment

 Adjunct treatment, most commonly the administration of chemotherapy or radiotherapy, may be necessary.
 Chemotherapy or radiotherapy may be necessary singly, in combination with each other, or in combination with surgery.
 Adjunct treatment may be necessary prior to surgical treatment, alongside surgical treatment, or after surgical treatment.
-Clinical decision-making can be difficult in circumstances where the patient is unable to access necessary adjunct treatment.
+Clinical decision-making can be difficult in circumstances where the patient is unable to access necessary adjunctive treatment.